pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 Last we set the window title and turn off the mouse cursor for our window.
 Very basic to do, and now we have a small black window ready to do our bidding.
+Note that the window will only appear momentarily at this point.
 Usually the cursor defaults to visible, so there is no need to really set the state unless we want to hide it.

 Create The Background